treycole/notes.treycole.me/content/physics/Condensed Matter/Topological Materials/Axion Insulators.md

   - Physics
   - Condensed-Matter
   - Topological-Materials
-modified: 2025-04-03T02:37
+modified: 2025-04-07T03:04
 created: 2025-03-30T22:51
 ---
+__References__
-#### Ref: "Berry Phases in Electronic Structure Theory," David Vanderbilt
+- _Berry Phases in Electronic Structure Theory_, David Vanderbilt
 # Orbital Magnetization
 The Polarization $\mathbf{P}$ and magnetization $\mathbf{M}$ are electric and magnetic order parameters that couple to external electric and magnetic fields